 Convenors: , Department of Anthropology; Lisa Sundstrom, Department of Political Science

 Dates: Sept 25, Oct 16, Nov 27, Jan 16, Jan 12, Feb 26, Mar 19

 This series developed from an earlier informal interdisciplinary discussion group of local faculty members and graduate students from the humanities and social sciences.
 This year’s series features talks by political scientists, anthropologists, historians, journalists, and literary scholars.
 The talks will especially focus on themes of how the past influences the present, the construction of identity, and the impacts of war and revolutions in the post-Communist Eurasian region.
 Two of the sessions feature discussion of works in progress by the presenters with accompanying papers that attendees may read in advance (though this is not essential), while the others are self-standing presentations.

 Convenors: , Sarah Ballantyne, , Early Music Vancouver

 Dates: Jan 22, Feb 24, Apr 15

-Early Music Vancouver is pleased to return this season for the fourth successive year with a series of Thursday evening chamber music concerts at the Coach House, featuring artists who will be appearing also in its Main Winter Series.
-These concerts will offer Green College residents and friends an opportunity to hear early music in the intimate and informal setting which is eminently suitable for the baroque and early classical repertoires performed in this series.
+Early Music Vancouver is pleased to return this season for the fifth successive year with a series of talks and chamber music concerts, featuring artists who will be appearing also in its Main Winter Series.
+These concerts will offer Green College residents and friends an opportunity to hear and discuss early music repertoire in an intimate and informal setting.